danielshaya/reactivejournal/README.md

     get lost that are waiting to be written to disk.
     If that is a problem you should make sure that replication is setup on your system.
-* There is no in-memory buffer so there is no need to run with extra heap memory and the program certainly won't run out memory because of `RxJournal`
+* There is no in-memory buffer so there is no need to run with extra heap memory and the program certainly won't run out memory because of `RxJournal`.
 * When you call `RxPlayer.play` one of the the options is `using`.
 This allows you to pass in the object that will be used for every event.
 This means that no new objects will be allocated even if you have millions of items in your stream.
 (Of course if you want to hole a reference to the